Additivemenu/spoonlee1/Udemy/React_Native/C4/README.md

 ---

+Summary of content

 + create reusable <Title/> component
 + Manage color globally => create a js object to store color string in 'color.js'
 + create a custom component <NumberContainer/> to display userNumber from StartGameScreen
 + game logic handler: phone iteratively guess userNumber with interaction with user
   + in nextGuessHandler()
-    + :bangbang: handler bind: not just only bind handler reference, but also input to the handler
+    + :bangbang: handler bind: not just only bind handler reference, but also bind an argument to the handler

 + check for "Game Over"
-  + 看到这里!
+  + need a state to do conditional component (navigate to GameOverScreen) when game is over
+  + need to check  `currentGuess` with `userInput` => need useEffect()